KonstantinSimeonov/dmoj-tasks/problems/easy/03arrays/17abovemaindiag2/README.md

 Print to the standard output

-- On the first line, print the sum of the numbers **above the main diagonal except the diagonal**
+- On the first line, print the sum of the numbers **above the main diagonal including the diagonal**

 # Sample tests